-- > We will use risk assessments to identify rooms or areas with poor ventilation and put measures in place to improve airflow, including opening external windows, opening internal doors and mechanical ventilation. - > We will use the monitors provided by the DFE in communal areas to indicate when we need to increase the air flow in the area.
+We will use risk assessments to identify rooms or areas with poor ventilation and put measures in place to improve airflow, including opening external windows, opening internal doors and mechanical ventilation

 15.10 Pupils vulnerable to infection

 Some medical conditions make pupils vulnerable to infections that would rarely be serious in most children.
 The school will normally have been made aware of such vulnerable children.
 These children are particularly vulnerable to chickenpox, measles or slapped cheek disease (parvovirus B19) and, if exposed to any of these, the parent/carer will be informed promptly and further medical advice sought.
 We will advise these children to have additional immunisations, for example for pneumococcal and influenza.